-The cost of supporting children after a divorce is almost always greater than it was during the marriage.
+The cost of supporting children in St. Louis, Missouri after a divorce is almost always greater than it was during the marriage.
 The children will have to spend time with both parents, but not at the same time, so their comforts and conveniences must be in place at both residences.
 Additionally, transportation costs associated with visitation can also be substantial.

 This means that child support payments become a critical issue for many divorcing spouses and those who are experiencing a difficult family law matter.
 A St. Louis child support lawyer can help ensure that your child's needs are met and that child support is determined fairly.